SwethaHolla/SwethaHolla/README.md

 ## 👋 Hello and welcome!

-I'm Swetha Holla, currently pursuing my MSc in Data Science at the University of Glasgow.
+I'm Swetha Holla, I am a Data Science graduate from the University of Glasgow and a data science consultant.
 I'm in the final phase of my degree, working on my dissertation project that combine data analysis and machine learning.
 To develop a predictive model for horse racing outcomes using pre-race features and betting data to identify winning patterns.

 Before this, I worked as a software engineer, and now I’m passionate about using data to understand real-world problems — from financial trends to community behavior online.
 ---